-The form overleaf can be used by any person making a complaint about the operation of the school which is not covered by an alternative specific procedure.
-Complaints will most often come from parents or carers but may also come from pupils/students or members of the public, e.g. school neighbours.
+The form overleaf can be used by any person making a complaint about the operation of the setting which is not covered by an alternative specific procedure.
+Complaints will most often come from parents or carers but may also come from children or members of the public, e.g. school neighbours.